freeall/mtg-card-detector/README.md

 ### Detecting cards in an image

-With an `all_phashes.dat` of 70mb it still only took ~1 second to find a card in an image.
+With an `all_phashes.dat` of 70mb it still only took ~1 second to find a card in an image when using `--input_path`.
 So it's pretty fast.

+For a long-running or production setup, you will probably want to use `--continuous`.

 ## Test